MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/Reset-SmbClientConfiguration.md

 ### -InvalidAuthenticationCacheLifetime

-Specifies the length of time (in seconds) that an invalid authentication cache entry should be kept before being removed.
-An authentication cache is used to store information about successful authentication attempts, and this parameter allows you to control how long unsuccessful attempts should be remembered before being purged.
+Resets the length of time (in seconds) that an invalid authentication cache entry should be kept before being removed to its default value.

 ```yaml
 Type: SwitchParameter